 Step 3: Prepare Golden Tahini Dressing

 Combine tahini, vinegar, maple syrup, chili garlic sauce, curry powder, turmeric, and salt in a bowl; stir well.
-Gradually whisk in water in 1 Tbsp increments until sauce is smooth, and desired consistency is achieved.
+Gradually whisk in water in 1 tablespoon increments until sauce is smooth, and desired consistency is achieved.
 (I typically use 4 Tbsp. total.)

 Step 4: Assemble Roasted Veggie Bowls